json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 To this end, the `[Required]` attribute will only be represented in generated schemas in the `required` keyword.

+As of v5 of this library, nullability follows the code as closely as possible, using the `[Nullable]` attribute as an override.
+If a property is declared as nullable (either value or reference type), it will be generated as such.
+Applying `[Nullable(false)]` to a nullable property will disable this behavior, while applying `[Nullable(true)]` (or just `[Nullable]`) to a non-nullable property will force nullability in the schema.

+#### Prior to v5

-However, for nullable types, it may or may not be appropriate to include `null` in the `type` keyword.
+For nullable types, it may or may not be appropriate to include `null` in the `type` keyword.
 JsonSchema.Net.Generation controls this behavior via the `SchemaGeneratorConfiguration.Nullability` option with individual properties being overrideable via the `[Nullable(bool)]` attribute.

 There are four options: